News

 • Specific conditions apply in transfer cases, and relevant clinical experience, including internships, is a prerequisite.

+Applicants must pass both parts of the PLAB test to become eligible to apply for GMC registration.
+It is imperative to have the GMC application approved within two years of passing PLAB Part 2.
+The application will be closed if a Primary Medical Qualification (PMQ) assessment is required post-application.
 In instances where the qualification is deemed unacceptable, the applicant is ineligible to sit for the PLAB test, emphasizing the critical role this assessment plays in ensuring the proficiency of internationally qualified doctors seeking to practice in the UK.

 Why Bother?
 What are the Advantages of GMC Registration?